SIMS (company)

-SIMS Co., Ltd. (シムス株式会社, Shimusu Kabushiki-gaisha), which stands for "Soft Development Innovation Multi Success", is a Japanese video game publisher and developer.
+(Note: An abbreviation of Soft Development Innovation Multi Success) is a Japanese video game publisher and developer headquartered in Shibuya, Tokyo.
+It was founded in June 12, 1991, as a joint venture between Sanritsu Denki and Sega Enterprises.

 History

 SIMS was originally established on June 12, 1991 as a joint venture of Sanritsu Denki Co., Ltd. and Sega Enterprises, Ltd. About 50 employees transferred over from Sanritsu.